 \subsection{Construction of mock catalogue}

-The \texttt{FLASK} routine yields a 2D \texttt{HEALPix} map of the galaxy clustering, convergence and cosmic shear fields at each redshift $z_{s}$ that is sampled in the $p(z)$ distribution.

-In order to construct a mock catalogue, we first place galaxies at angular positions on the sky by Poisson-sampling the galaxy density field $\delta_{g}^{z_{s}}(\bm{\theta})$ at each redshift $z_{s}$.
-We convert this into an observed galaxy population by Poisson-sampling the cell value to generate a pixelised integer number count of galaxies on the sky at the redshift slice $z_{s}$,
+The \texttt{FLASK} routine yields a 2D \texttt{HEALPix} map of the galaxy clustering, convergence, and cosmic shear fields at each redshift, $z_{s}$, which is sampled in the $p(z)$ distribution.
+To construct a mock catalogue, we first place galaxies at angular positions on the sky by Poisson-sampling the galaxy density field, $\delta_{g}^{z_{s}}(\bm{\theta}),$ at each redshift, $z_{s}$.
+We convert this into an observed galaxy population by Poisson-sampling the cell value to generate a pixelised integer number count of galaxies on the sky at the redshift slice, $z_{s}$,